Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 I used to wonder why a woman wouldn’t want to just opt for the elective, repeat c-section after having their first.
 I thought they were crazy, because who wants to go through the stress of labor only to get so far and be stuck again??

-I used to wonder why someone would want to endure multiple c-sections.
-Because I sure as heck don’t want to be cut open four or five times.
+I used to wonder why someone would want to endure multiple c-sections, because I sure as heck don’t want to be cut open four or five times.

 When pursuing a VBA2C, I realized something: it is perfectly acceptable for a woman to want to labor and deliver the way that she wants to labor and deliver.

 I have been in a situation where suddenly, everything changed.
 Birth plans and expectations were thrown out the window.
-Even though those experiences were scary for me, I had an amazing doctor, a wonderful husband and my family there to support me and validate me every step of the way.
+Even though those experiences were scary for me, I had an amazing doctor, a wonderful husband and my family there to support me every step of the way.
 Even though things didn’t go as I hoped they would, I can’t look back at that day and ever feel like I went through such an ordeal alone.

 When I knew that a VBAC wouldn’t work out for me at the end of my third pregnancy, I was crushed.
 I knew that we were making the right decision.
 It was just something I was hoping would turn out differently.

 An all too familiar emotion crept up: I wasn’t preparing to have a baby.
 I was preparing to have a c-section.
+I had weeks of discomfort, pain and difficulty to look forward to, never mind the newborn and other two small children I needed to be able to care for.

 In the weeks prior, however, I couldn’t shake an annoyingly persistent and nagging thought: is this really going to matter one day?